ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="9165"></a>
 #### Trace Flag: 9165
 **Undocumented trace flag**<br />
-Function: Removed an index recommendation from a plan.<br />
+Function: Disable NL join and remove an index recommendation from a plan.<br />
 Link: [New Undocumented Trace Flags]<br />
 Scope: ?